Tonks89/RoboND-DeepLearning_Project/writeup.md

 * Output layer (depth 3) with the same resolution as the last decoder layer, but with 3 channels for: background, other people, and hero.

 Initially, I began with an architecture consisting of a first convolutional layer, 2 encoders, a 1 x 1 convolutional layer, 2 decoders, and an output layer (all with small depths).
-However, after trying different combinations of hyperparameters the performance (or final score) was stuck at around 0.35.
+However, after trying different combinations of hyperparameters the performance (or final score) was still low.

 This revealed that this architecture was too simple and didn't capture enough features to correctly discriminate between the desired classes.
 Thus, I decided to go for a more complex architecture adding one more encoder and decoder and increasing the depth of each layer, which increased the final score.